 Q3.
 How do optimal treatment strategies change in a multi-parasite context?

 First, I will use current knowledge of pairwise interactions among nutrition, immunity, and parasite infection to develop a plausible mechanistic energy budget framework.
-Next, I will use mathematical models to predict the consequences for host health, immune responses, and parasite load with different parameter values (e.g. ingestion rate, investment in induced immune defenses).
+Next, I will use this framework to predict how changing aspects of the energy budget (e.g., ingestion rate, investment in induced immune defenses) will affect host health, immune responses, and parasite load.
 To test these predictions, I will use a resource manipulation experiment in a mouse model to quantify the outcomes of host resource allocation, but few of the within-host resources distributions themselves can be traced directly.
 However, by matching experimental data to the mathematical predictions, I will identify the ‘best fit’ mechanistic framework that describes the complex dynamics occurring within infected hosts.

 It is easy to state that a model can inform treatment options, but too rarely are they experimentally validated.
 Using the ‘best fit’ model from Q1, I will predict the most effective treatment strategies (e.g. timing and amount of supplementation) to reverse the negative spiral and conduct a second experiment to test those hypotheses (Q2).
 Finally, I will use insights learned from Q1 and Q2 to predict and then test how to mitigate the consequences of helminth co-infection (Q3).
 This novel approach will unite experimental, theoretical, and practical methodologies to advance understanding of how to reverse synergistic effects of helminth infection and malnutrition.
 Moreover, this approach can easily be adapted by other scientists to understand similar parasitic (co-)infections and to predict the ability of disease control strategies to improve human health.